BrianIsaac/FinanceCoding/README.md

 - Python (NumPy, Pandas, Scikit-learn, TensorFlow, PyTorch)
 - NLP libraries (NLTK, spaCy, Transformers)
 - Financial data APIs and sources (e.g., Yahoo Finance, Alpha Vantage)
-- Jupyter notebooks for exploration and visualization
+- Jupyter notebooks for exploration and visualisation

 ## Status
 This is an ongoing project for learning, experimentation, and discovery.
 Contributions and insights are welcome.